michaelborck-books/ai-as-a-teaching-partner/booklet/chapter-08-first-steps.md

 - Where AI can add the most value in your specific context
 - What problems you're actually trying to solve (not just "use AI because it's new")

----
+,

 ## Phase 2: Low-Stakes Student Introduction (First Month of Semester)

 You're now ready to introduce AI to students.
-Start with optional, low-stakes activities—not high-stakes assessments.
+Start with optional, low-stakes activities,not high-stakes assessments.

 ### Approach 1: Optional Practice Exercise